-The school should be part of discussions with statutory safeguarding partners to agree what levels of assessment, support and actions (KCSIE 2022 Paragraph 492)
+The school should be part of discussions with statutory safeguarding partners to agree what levels of assessment, support and actions [KCSIE 2022 Paragraph 492].

-Parents, of both the child/ren being complained about and the alleged victim/s, should be informed and kept updated on the progress of the referral.
+Parents of both the child/ren being complained about and the alleged victim/s, should be informed and kept updated on the progress of the referral.
+Guidance on communication with parents may need to be sought from the Police or MARU.